Satyaban-Nayak/Mobile-Sales-Performance-Dashboard-PowerBI/README.md

 ---

 ## 🎓 **Learning Source**
-📚 Learned from *Satish Dhawale, Founder of Skill Course*
+📚 Learned from * @Satish Dhawale, Founder of Skill Course*
 Special thanks for the clear, practical guidance in building real-world Power BI dashboards. 🙏

 ---